MichaelAgarkov/MichaelAgarkov/README.md

 even my own installation builder, called MicSetup!
 You can get it here: https://github.com/MichaelAgarkov/MicSetup and tons of programs which i made in the past, like MicChat, that I recently revived!
 (First version created in April 2020), you can get the revived version in https://github.com/MichaelAgarkov/MicChatRevived and check it out!
 I also made lots more programs in the past, too much for me to mention here.

+I uploaded the version of PascalABC.NET I use here: https://tinyurl.com/PascalABCNET

 If you want to collab with me, you need to know PascalABC.NET or Visual Basic .NET very well.

 - My email: michaelagarkov@outlook.com